Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 - The **client** is a user's _web browser_ (such as Mozilla Firefox, Google Chrome, or Safari)
 - The **web server** is a server that hosts a website, such as Facebook.com or Instagram.com, and all of its server data and logic
 - The client sends requests to the web server about getting data or changing data on the website
-- The web server sends responses to the client about the requested data or the requested change
+- The web server then sends responses to the client about the requested data or the requested change

 ### !callout-info

 ## "Client" and "Server" Are Relative Terms

 The terms "client" and "server" are always describing a relationship.
-One machine can be a client in one relationship, and a server in another relationship.
+One machine can be a client in one relationship, and then a server in another relationship.

+In fact, your own computer may act as _both_ the client and the server as we begin testing our end-points in future assignments!
 Look forward to diving into this in the future!

 ### !end-callout